-[F] Water supply as required for such systems shall be provided in conformance with the supply requirements of the respective standards; however, every water-based fire protection system shall be designed with a 10 psi safety factor.
+Water supply as required for such systems shall be provided in conformance with the supply requirements of the respective standards; however, every water-based fire protection system shall be designed with a 10 psi safety factor.
 Reference Section 507.4 for additional design requirements.

-(Reason: To define uniform safety factor.)
+(Reason: To define uniform safety factor for the region.)